Asentric/asentric/README.md

 - **`cmd/runtime-reference/`** — Reference runtime example (not required, just a reference)
 - **`templates/`** — Project templates for quick start
 - **`examples/`** — Working examples demonstrating SDK usage

-**Observability Note:** Observability in the SDK is limited to internal execution metrics and diagnostics (e.g., rule execution timing, performance counters).
-Exporting metrics or logs to external systems (Prometheus, OpenTelemetry, etc.) is the responsibility of the runtime.

 ---